-Tagline: When we use water in Spokane, our river feels it.
-Proper conservation, however, may ensure the health of the Spokane River for generations to come.
+water use in the spokane area indirectly pulls from the river.
+Proper conservation, especially during is peak demand will ensure the flow of the Spokane River for generations to come.

 Here in Spokane, when we use water, we pull from an underground source – the Spokane Valley Rathdrum Prairie (SVRP) aquifer.
 Our massive SVRP aquifer pours into the Spokane River, providing critical cool, clean water during periods of drought.
 In the drought year of 2015, the Department of Ecology studied the impact of the interconnectedness between the aquifer and the Spokane River.
 They documented the tangible effects of this interconnectedness: when water is drawn from the SVRP aquifer, the amount of water flowing in the Spokane River is decreased.
 The Spokane River more than a beautiful sight – it is a place of recreation, a natural habitat for many species of fish and invertebrates in our region, and a prominent symbol in Spokane’s cultural heritage.
 The more water Spokane takes from the aquifer, the more likely the recreation and ecology of river will be threatened.
 Therefore, the need to address water conservation in our city is vital for the future of our river, and all that it supports.

 Check out the science from the 2015 drought here.